 Empathy is commonly described as the ability to put yourself in someone else’s shoes.
 It is essential for competent leadership.
 Empathy enables a leader to build and develop relations with those they lead – and often improve their performance.
 Can it be learned?
 To some extent.
 Some studies suggest that empathy can be learned and enhanced through training and practice.

-Julieth Magambo, Assistant Commissioner for National Planning (M&E) at the Ministry of Finance and Planning, participated in our leadership programme in August 2020.
+Julieth Magambo, Assistant Commissioner for National Planning (M&E) at the Ministry of Finance and Planning, participated in a leadership programme by UONGOZI Institute in August 2020.
 The programme included two courses that address the role of nurturing a leader’s capacity for empathy; Personal Leadership and Emotional Intelligence.
 She observed:

 “I lead a team comprised mainly of Gen Zers, I must be conscious of their needs and talents – and create an environment in which they can thrive.
 It is fascinating how this programme enables us to understand where we are on the empathy scale, and appreciate the role of empathy in improving employee productivity and retentio.”